 We use the same Bible as the protestant and catholic church.
 It consists of the Old and New Testaments.
 There is one difference: the Catholic church uses Bibles with the “apocrypha” included (these books are not officially part of the Biblical canon).

-Marriage preparation courses are planned in the future.
+Marriage preparation courses are planned ahead of time.
 If you would like you can contact us at any time.
-We can then inform you about our current possibilities for courses.
+We can then inform you about our current possibilities of a course.

-Currently we are not offering those courses.
-We hope to soon offer the courses from Alpha for couples and parents.
+Currently, we are not offering these courses.
+We hope to offer these courses soon and especially Alpha for couples and a parenting course.
 If you are interested, please contact us—so that we can give you further information and put you on a list of those who are interested.

 The first steps of faith